annargrs/annargrs.github.io/index.md

 {: .archive__item-excerpt .news}

+- **22.02.2026** [The human knowledge loophole in the 'bitter lesson' for LLMs](https://iclr-blogposts.github.io/2026/blog/2026/llm-bitter-lesson/) was accepted to ICLR blog track!
+- **19.02.2026** The DC6 position in the [CoRDS doctoral network](https://www.cords-dn.at/) has been filled!
+Welcome to Harold Rubio (currently at OpenReview)
 - **04.09.2025** [Code Like Humans](https://arxiv.org/abs/2509.05378) is out! (to be published in Findings of EMNLP)
 - **09.01.2025** Welcome to Johannes Gabriel Sindlinger, the new PhD in the group!
 - **08.01.2025** Welcome to the lab to the new postdocs: [Nikolas Vitsakis](https://scholar.google.com/citations?user=K97CGdYAAAAJ&hl=en&oi=ao) and [Arturo Valdivia](https://scholar.google.com/citations?user=tEMOke8AAAAJ&hl=en&oi=ao)!